-KEY DIRECTION 5: OPERATIONAL CHANGES Actions Rationale and Complete Communities Analysis Specifics (if applicable) Recommended Time frame Supporting Actions Action 5A: Coordinate and integrate staffing activities and timelines across projects and departments related to the implementation of infill housing.
-Activities that would benefit from integration include: - Update to the Works and Services Bylaw - Development Permit Guidelines - Zoning Bylaw Amendments - Infrastructure Master Plans - Infrastructure Modelling - OCP Updates in 2025 - DCC Updates - Capital Projects - Development Application Process Review Ongoing To be completed concurrently with Action 3B, and Action 3C.
+ACTION CATEGORY 5: OPERATIONAL CHANGES Actions Recommended Time frame Supporting Actions Action 5A: Coordinate and integrate staffing activities and timelines across projects and departments related to the implementation of infill housing.
+Activities that would benefit from integration include: Update to the Works and Services Bylaw Development Permit Guidelines Zoning Bylaw Amendments Infrastructure Master Plans Infrastructure Modelling OCP Updates in 2025 DCC Updates Capital Projects Development Application Process Review Ongoing To be completed concurrently with Action 3B, and Action 3C.
 Action 5B: Conduct an internal audit of the development approvals process, with the aim of identifying new opportunities to support infill, streamlining, and ensuring requirements are clearly communicated.
 Engagement results from the Infill Housing Strategy What We Learned Summary show strong support for streamlining the development approvals process and providing pre-approved building designs to aid in creating conditions for more infill housing development.
-Medium Term (1-3 years) Action 5C: Consider an Infill Working Group consisting of engineering and planning staff as well as other staff as required (i.e. Finance, Asset Management, Building, Fire/Rescue etc.).
+Medium Term (2-4 years) Action 5C: Consider an Infill Working Group consisting of engineering and planning staff as well as other staff as required (i.e. Finance, Asset Management, Building, Fire/Rescue etc.).
 Holding quarterly meetings to share information, review building permit data, development permit data, DCC revenues, capital projects, lessons learned, and new opportunities can assist with improving interdepartmental integration and knowledge sharing on complex infill housing issues, while also building a shared appreciation for different challenges faced across departments.
 This can be accomplished with an existing roundtable group (such as the Development Review Committee) including an infill housing agenda item Ongoing

 Action 5D: Ensure permitting processes account for infill building permits separate from single-detached.
 This action allows for appropriate tracking of infill housing growth separate from other housing types.
 An example is distinguishing a new duplex built on an existing lot with an existing home, versus a new duplex on a vacant lot.
-Or differentiating between 'plex' style townhouses versus larger scale multibuilding townhouse complexes.
-Short Term (within 1 year) Action 5E: Explore opportunities for implementing a pre-approved design program.
+Or differentiating between 'plex' style townhouses versus larger scale multi- building townhouse complexes.
+Short Term (1 - 2 years) Action 5E: Explore opportunities for implementing a pre-approved design program.
 Utilize existing designs prepared for Small Housing BC, the Province of BC, partnering with neighbouring communities, or the results of a West Kelowna design competition.
 Pre-approved designs can reduce timelines for developers but can also reduce staffing resources.
 Up-front effort to develop the program is high, however this process will improve service delivery and efficiency.
 Consideration for developing different design standards for individual neighbourhoods of the City can help new infill reflect the existing built form in existing neighbourhoods and increase community support for this new infill development in existing neighbourhoods.
-Short Term (within 1 year) To be completed concurrently with Action 3A, Action 3C, and Action 6E.
+Short Term (1 - 2 years) To be completed concurrently with Action 3A, Action 3C, and Action 6E.